FranciszekPawlak/yolo-development/docs/05-application-services.md

 ### ArticleScraperService

-**Responsibility**: Handles the actual scraping of article content.
+**Responsibility**: Handles checking and scraping of article content.

 **Key Functions**:
-- `scrapeArticle(sourceId, url)`: Scrapes a specific article URL
+- `checkLatestArticle(sourceId)`: Checks the blog homepage for the latest article
-- `scrapeLatestFromSource(sourceId)`: Scrapes latest content from a source
+- `scrapeArticleContent(sourceId, url)`: Retrieves the full content of a specific article URL
-- `detectNewArticles(sourceId)`: Checks for new articles without full scraping
+- `isArticleInDatabase(url)`: Checks if an article URL already exists in the database
 - `sanitizeContent(rawContent)`: Cleans scraped content for storage

 **Dependencies**: